Reduced blood circulation and hypertension caused by cutaneous folds

 Varicose veins

-They are mechanically crushed by the folds in the skin itself.
+The veins are mechanically crushed by the folds in the skin itself.

-You wont see most of those folds; they're made of epidermis over epidermis.
+You won't see most of those folds; they're made of epidermis over epidermis.

-Those locations are fold crossings and they can be very small.
+Those locations are fold crossings, and they can be very small.

 Blood clots or Thrombus